-- Think about the number of people you are cooking for and don't cook too much. - Plan ahead- plan all your meals for the week and try and find recipes which use up ingredients you already have. - When shopping, only buy what's on your list. - + Don't go to the shops when you are feeling hungry! - Keep an eye on your fridge to make sure you are eating products that go out of date first.
+- Think about the number of people you are cooking for and don't cook too much. - Plan ahead- plan all your meals for the week and try and find recipes which use up ingredients you already have. - + When shopping, only buy what's on your list. - + Don't go to the shops when you are feeling hungry! - Keep an eye on your fridge to make sure you are eating products that go out of date first. - + Freeze anything that you want to preserve for later in the week. - Love your leftovers either save for the next day, or portion up and freeze for a different week.